 Mas del Encanto is 100% of the grid.
 This means we are not connected to mains power (the electricity grid), mains water (the water grid) or other networks like gas or sewer.
 This was a conscious choice; we didn't want to depend on other people for our comfort and we were tired of all the monthly bills...
-So when we started looking for a property to buy, we knew we wanted one far enough from villages to not be connected to the grid.
+When we started looking for a property to buy, we knew we wanted one far enough from villages to not be connected to the grid.

-However, we didn't want to change our lifestyle too much - we certainly didn't want to lose any of the comfort we were so used to.
+However, we didn't want to change our lifestyle too much - we didn't want to lose any of the comfort we were so used to.
 This page is about how we set up the house and its systems - it's a work in progress and we might want to change certain details in the future.
 If you're contemplating doing something similar or if you're just curious, don't hesitate to contact us!

-We live on solar electricity.
-We have twelve solar panels (polycrystalline) that are connected to a charge controler; this makes sure the energy collected by the solar panels is stored into the batteries.
+We have twelve solar panels (polycrystalline) that are connected to a charge controller; this makes sure the energy collected by the solar panels is stored into the batteries.
 We have 24 2-volts batteries, which makes for a total of 48 volts.
 Our (8kVA) inverter converts what's coming out of the batteries into a voltage suitable for use (230 volt, in our case).

 The whole system is hooked up to a generator (9kW continuous power / 12kW peak power), that will take over automatically in case the batteries are running low - it also charges the batteries if possible.

-If this sounds like Gobbledegook to you, don't worry, you're not alone.
+If this sounds like Gobbledegook to you, you're not alone.
 The main thing is that we've got plenty of power to go around; and if we don't, the generator will make sure we don't have anything to worry about.
 In theory, the batteries are big enough to provide us with electricity for three days when it's too cloudy for the solar panels to collect sunlight.

-However, we still provide our guests with bottled water - drinking water from our borehole is our choice, but we understand not everybody likes that idea.
+We still provide our guests with bottled water - drinking water from our borehole is our choice, but we understand not everybody likes that idea.

 Heating & Hot Water

-This is another concession we had to make.
+Our sewage system is another concession we had to make.

 In the maset (the tiny house we lived in before the big house was finished), we had a composting toilet; it felt great to know that our body waste would be used (in a few years) to fertilise our trees with.
 Even more, we never had to flush it.